Coarse-median preserving automorphisms: Ultralimits and coarse-median preserving automorphisms.

+\begin{proof}[Proof of Theorem~\ref{from sub-ultras to X new new}] Our goal is to construct an $(s,t,F'')$--cubical configuration of width $\geq 4r$ in $Y$, where: $s+t=k$, the centraliser $Z_G(F'')$ is isomorphic to $Z_G(F)$, all elements of $F''$ are label-irreducible, and all static sets are chains of hyperplanes of cardinality $\geq q$.
+If we manage to do this, then Lemma~\ref{commutation from cubical config} guarantees that $Z_G(F)\simeq Z_G(F'')$ contains the required copy of $\Z^k$.

+In Case~(2) of the theorem, a cubical configuration with these properties is provided by Lemma~\ref{from cubes to cubical config}.
+In Case~(1), we first apply Lemma~\ref{from cubes to cubical config} to obtain an $(s,t,F')$--cubical configuration of width $\geq 4r$ in $Y_{\om}$, where $Z_G(F')=Z_G(F)$.
+Then we obtain the required cubical configuration in $Y$ from Lemma~\ref{transferring cubical config}, with $F''=\varphi_n(F')$ for some $n$ (this is the only place where it is important that $\varphi_n$ is not $\om$--constant).
+Since $Z_G(F'')=\varphi_n(Z_G(F'))\simeq Z_G(F)$, this proves the theorem. \end{proof}

-The following corollaries collect the key takeaways from Theorem~\ref{from sub-ultras to X new} that we will need in the rest of the paper.
+The following two corollaries collect the key takeaways from Theorem~\ref{from sub-ultras to X new new} that we will need in the rest of the paper.

+\begin{cor} Every special group with trivial centre is UNE (Definition~\ref{UNE defn}). \end{cor} \begin{proof} Let $G$ be a special group with trivial centre.
+Embed $G$ as a convex-cocompact subgroup of a RAAG and apply Theorem~\ref{from sub-ultras to X new new}(2), taking $k=1$ and letting $F$ be an arbitrary generating set for $G$.
+This shows that the proper cocompact action $G\acts Y$ is UNE, hence $G$ is a UNE group. \end{proof}

-\begin{cor} Consider the setting of Assumption~\ref{assumption}. \begin{enumerate} \item If $C\cu Y_{\om}$ is a $k$--cube and $H\leq G$ fixes $C$ pointwise, then $Z_G(H)$ contains a copy of $\Z^k$. \item Let $G$ have trivial centre and the $\varphi_n$ be pairwise distinct.
-Then, for every $G$--invariant median subalgebra $M\cu Y_{\om}$ the action $G\acts M$ is WNE (in the sense of Definition~\ref{WNE defn}). \end{enumerate} \end{cor} \begin{proof} Note that by Remark~\ref{noetherian centralisers}, it suffices to prove part~(1) under the additional assumption that $H$ is finitely generated.
+\begin{cor} Consider the setting of Assumption~\ref{assumption}.
+Suppose that the $\varphi_n$ are pairwise distinct. \begin{enumerate} \item If $C\cu Y_{\om}$ is a $k$--cube and $H\leq G$ fixes $C$ pointwise, then $Z_G(H)$ contains a copy of $\Z^k$. \item Let $G$ have trivial centre.
+Then, for every $G$--invariant median subalgebra $M\cu Y_{\om}$ the action $G\acts M$ is WNE (in the sense of Definition~\ref{WNE defn}). \end{enumerate} \end{cor} \begin{proof} Note that by Remark~\ref{noetherian centralisers}, it suffices to prove part~(1) under the additional assumption that $H$ be finitely generated.
 So let us suppose that $H$ is generated by a finite set $F$ that fixes the $k$--cube $C$.
-Then, for every $\eps>0$, there exist (generalised) $k$--cubes $C_n\cu Y$ with
+We have observed in Subsection~\ref{ultra-Salvetti sect} that $\mc{D}(\X_{\om})^G\neq\emptyset$.
+Applying Theorem~\ref{from sub-ultras to X new new}(1) to any choice of $\eta\in\mc{D}(Y_{\om})^G$, we obtain the required copy of $\Z^k$ inside $Z_G(F)=Z_G(H)$.